torvalds/linux/Documentation/core-api/printk-formats.rst

 For printing 16-byte UUID/GUIDs addresses.
-The additional ``l``, ``L``, ``b`` and ``B`` specifiers are used to specify a little endian order in lower (l) or upper case (L) hex notation - and big endian order in lower (b) or upper case (B) hex notation.
+The additional ``l``, ``L``, ``b`` and ``B`` specifiers are used to specify a little endian order in lower (l) or upper case (L) hex yestation - and big endian order in lower (b) or upper case (B) hex yestation.

-Where no additional specifiers are used the default big endian order with lower case hex notation will be printed.
+Where yes additional specifiers are used the default big endian order with lower case hex yestation will be printed.

 Passed by reference.